kyma-project/cli/docs/gen-docs/kyma_provision_minikube.md

 ## Synopsis

-[DEPRECATED: the "provision minikube" command is deprecated.
-Please use the "provision k3d" command instead.]
+[DEPRECATED: The "provision minikube" command is deprecated.
+Use the "provision k3d" command instead.]

 Use this command to provision a Minikube cluster for Kyma installation.
 It requires to have Minikube installed upfront, see also https://github.com/kubernetes/minikube